Mojiberus/ProBook-440-G3-Hackintosh/README.md

 ### Generic

-Run GenSMBios and generate data for `MacBookPro14,1`
+Run GenSMBios and generate data for `MacBookPro14,1` (intended for macOS 13)

 `Type` is copied to `SystemProductName`